BranchMetrics/cpp-branch-deep-linking-attribution/BranchSDK/Windows/README.md

 ### Download the SDK

-The Branch SDK Installer is available for download [here](https://github.com/BranchMetrics/cpp-branch-deep-linking-attribution/releases/download/1.2.0-rc1/BranchSDK.msi).
+The Branch SDK Installer is available for download [here](https://github.com/BranchMetrics/cpp-branch-deep-linking-attribution/releases/download/1.2.0-rc2/BranchSDK.msi).
 This downloads a file called
 `BranchSDK.msi`.

 (_Note:_ Once released, we should be able to replace this with a permanent unversioned URL to avoid updating with each release.)

+(_Note:_ Before release, it's always best to uninstall any previous version of the MSI manually, under Add/Remove Programs, before installing a new version.
+Wix does not support a version like 1.2.0-rc2.
+As a result of running two different installers with the same version, you may end up with two or more entries under Add/Remove Programs for this SDK.
+This will not be an issue after release.)

 ### Install the SDK